Drug Church: History

-Drug Church started as a side project for singer Patrick Kindlon of Self Defense Family.
-After having released a three-song demo online in 2011, the band got signed by No Sleep Records by the beginning of 2012.
-Drug Church then signed to Pure Noise Records in 2018 who released their album, "Cheer".
-The band's fourth album "Hygiene" was announced on November 10, 2021 with the release of the singles "Miles of Fun" and "Detective Lieutenant", and was released on March 11, 2022 through Pure Noise Records.
-On March 1, 2023, the band released the single Myopic through Pure Noise Records.
+The band's fourth album Hygiene was announced on November 10, 2021 with the release of the singles "Million Miles of Fun" (a reference to Len's "Steal My Sunshine") and "Detective Lieutenant", and was released on March 11, 2022 through Pure Noise Records.
+On March 1, 2023, the band released the single Myopic through Pure Noise Records, which was ultimately included on their fifth album, Prude, released on October 4, 2024.
+The release of Prude was flanked by the release of singles "Demolition Man", "Slide 2 Me" and "Myopic".